5 Steps to Passive Investing for Retirement

 Step 4: Stay the course and avoid speculation

-Always remember that over the long term the market has always gone up.
-If you were to Google search the market indexes of the New York Stock Exchange, NASDAQ, S&P 500 (which is an index that tracks the 500 largest corporations in America) and Morgan Stanley Capital International (MSCI) world index you will observe one thing.
+Remind yourself that over the long term the market has always gone up.
+If you were to Google the market indexes of the New York Stock Exchange, NASDAQ, S&P 500 (an index that tracks the 500 largest corporations in America) and Morgan Stanley Capital International (MSCI) world index you will observe one thing.
 That is, these indexes historically trend upward over a long period of time, even after global recessions.
-But don’t take my word for it, according to Investopedia:

 Between 1928 and 2013, a broad index of U.S. stocks increased 2,000-fold.
 However, 20 times they actually lost at least 20% of their value in that period.